UKHomeOffice/engineering-guidance-and-standards/docs/principles/improve-engineering-experience.md

 - Approach cloud platform engineering in a way that delivers platforms as products that are developed according to tenants needs
 - Do user research with engineers to understand how they use tools and services, and where we can improve
-- Look at the whole experience for engineers, understand how teams and organisation impact the work that they do, alongside the tools and services they consume
+- Look at the whole experience for engineers to understand how teams and organisation impact the work that they do, alongside the tools and services they consume
-- Build up a useful body of knowledge for engineers to follow and refer to, making their jobs easier by promoting common patterns and golden paths to achieve their objectives
+- Build an essential, community-driven body of knowledge for engineers to follow and refer to, making their jobs easier by promoting common patterns and golden paths to achieve their objectives
+- Onboard and integrate engineers into an inclusive community, encouraged to develop, and empowered to improve the overall state of engineering at the Home Office
+- Strong working relationships with supporting teams, delivery partners, and other professions in a multi-disciplinary environment